With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSe Arkansas Behavioral Healthcare is a mental health clinic in Pine Bluff, Arkansas, located at 2500 Rike Drive, 71603.
 Se Arkansas Behavioral Healthcare offers outpatient treatment and telemedicine/telehealth.
-Se Arkansas Behavioral Healthcare provides trauma therapy, group therapy and cognitive behavioral therapy to children / adolescents, adults and young adults.
-Some other services provided by Se Arkansas Behavioral Healthcare include family psychoeducation, case management and suicide prevention services.
+Se Arkansas Behavioral Healthcare provides dialectical behavior therapy, trauma therapy and psychotropic medication to adults, children / adolescents and young adults.
+Some other services provided by Se Arkansas Behavioral Healthcare include case management, suicide prevention services and supported employment.

 Learn MoreJefferson Regional Medical Center is a mental health facility in Pine Bluff, AR, located at 1600 West 40th Avenue, in the 71603 zip code.
 Jefferson Regional Medical Center provides hospital inpatient treatment.
-Jefferson Regional Medical Center provides psychotropic medication, group therapy and behavior modification to young adults and adults.
-Jefferson Regional Medical Center also supports people with traumatic brain injury, patients with eating disorders and people with serious mental illness.
+Jefferson Regional Medical Center provides cognitive behavioral therapy, psychotropic medication and behavior modification to young adults and adults.
+Jefferson Regional Medical Center also supports people with traumatic brain injury, people with serious mental illness and patients with eating disorders.
 Some other services available at Jefferson Regional Medical Center include suicide prevention services, education services and case management.

 Learn MoreSoutheast Ar Behavioral Healthcare Sheridan Clinic is a mental health clinic in Sheridan, AR, located at 301 North Oak Street, 72150 zip code area.
 Southeast Ar Behavioral Healthcare Sheridan Clinic provides telemedicine/telehealth and outpatient treatment.
-Southeast Ar Behavioral Healthcare Sheridan Clinic offers cognitive behavioral therapy, couples/family therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and children / adolescents.
-Additional services offered at Southeast Ar Behavioral Healthcare Sheridan Clinic include supported housing, supported employment and case management.
+Southeast Ar Behavioral Healthcare Sheridan Clinic offers cognitive behavioral therapy, group therapy and trauma therapy to seniors 65 or older, adults and children / adolescents.
+Additional services offered at Southeast Ar Behavioral Healthcare Sheridan Clinic include suicide prevention services, supported employment and court-ordered outpatient treatment.

 Learn MoreTherapeutic Family Services Inc is a mental health clinic in Mabelvale, AR, located at 10600 Train Station Drive, Suite C, in the 72103 zip code.
 Therapeutic Family Services Inc provides telemedicine/telehealth and outpatient treatment.
-Therapeutic Family Services Inc offers behavior modification, group therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Therapeutic Family Services Inc offers cognitive behavioral therapy, trauma therapy and dialectical behavior therapy to children / adolescents, young adults and seniors 65 or older.
 Therapeutic Family Services Inc also supports children/adolescents with serious emotional disturbance.
-More services at Therapeutic Family Services Inc include case management, suicide prevention services and court-ordered outpatient treatment.
+More services at Therapeutic Family Services Inc include suicide prevention services, court-ordered outpatient treatment and case management.

 Learn MoreBaptist Health Medical Center Little Rock is a mental health center in Little Rock, Arkansas, located at 11401 Interstate 30, 72209 zip code.
 Baptist Health Medical Center Little Rock provides hospital inpatient treatment.
-Baptist Health Medical Center Little Rock offers behavior modification, dialectical behavior therapy and couples/family therapy to adults, young adults and seniors 65 or older.
-Baptist Health Medical Center Little Rock also supports seniors or older adults, people with Alzheimer's or dementia and people requiring dual diagnosis treatment.
+Baptist Health Medical Center Little Rock offers couples/family therapy, group therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Baptist Health Medical Center Little Rock also supports people with Alzheimer's or dementia, people requiring dual diagnosis treatment and seniors or older adults.
 More services available at Baptist Health Medical Center Little Rock include case management and suicide prevention services.

-Learn MoreLittle Rock Community Mental Health Center Pinnacle House is a mental health clinic in Little Rock, Arkansas, located at 1020 West Daisy L Gatson Bates Drive, 72202.
-Little Rock Community Mental Health Center Pinnacle House offers partial hospitalization/day treatment and outpatient treatment.
-Little Rock Community Mental Health Center Pinnacle House provides cognitive behavioral therapy, group therapy and behavior modification to seniors 65 or older and adults.
+Learn MoreLittle Rock Community Mental Health Center Pinnacle House is a mental health treatment center in Little Rock, AR, located at 1020 West Daisy L Gatson Bates Drive, 72202 zip code area.
+Little Rock Community Mental Health Center Pinnacle House provides partial hospitalization/day treatment and outpatient treatment.
+Little Rock Community Mental Health Center Pinnacle House offers trauma therapy, group therapy and individual psychotherapy to seniors 65 or older and adults.
 Little Rock Community Mental Health Center Pinnacle House also supports clients referred from the court/judicial system and people with serious mental illness.
-Some other services provided by Little Rock Community Mental Health Center Pinnacle House include court-ordered outpatient treatment, supported employment and family psychoeducation.
+Additional services at Little Rock Community Mental Health Center Pinnacle House consist of supported employment, family psychoeducation and education services.

 Learn MoreGain Inc is one of mental health facilities in Little Rock, Arkansas, located at 712 West 3rd Street, Suite 100, 72201 zip code.
 Gain Inc provides partial hospitalization/day treatment and outpatient treatment.
-Gain Inc provides integrated dual diagnosis disorder treatment, individual psychotherapy and activity therapy to adults, seniors 65 or older and young adults.
-Additional services provided at Gain Inc include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and intensive case management.
+Gain Inc provides individual psychotherapy, activity therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Additional services provided at Gain Inc include family psychoeducation, intensive case management and psychosocial rehabilitation services.

 Learn MoreTreatment Homes Inc is a mental health clinic in Little Rock, AR, located at 700 West 4th Street, 72201 zip code area.
 Treatment Homes Inc provides outpatient treatment.
-Treatment Homes Inc offers behavior modification, group therapy and individual psychotherapy to children / adolescents.
+Treatment Homes Inc offers psychotropic medication, couples/family therapy and individual psychotherapy to children / adolescents.
 Treatment Homes Inc also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Treatment Homes Inc include therapeutic foster care, case management and family psychoeducation.
+Additional services offered at Treatment Homes Inc include intensive case management, family psychoeducation and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.